 Doctor: [in a Scottish accent.]
 Oh, I'm - I'm dazed and confused.
 I've been chasing this...
 This wee naked child over hill and over dale.
 In't that right, ya...
 Timorous beastie?

 Rose: [in a bad Scottish accent.]
 Ooch, aye!
 I've been oot and aboot.

 Doctor: No, really don't.
 Really.

 Queen Victoria: I rewarded you Sir Doctor.
 And now you are exiled from this empire, never to return.
-I don't know what you are, the two of you, or where you're from, but I know that you consort with stars – and magic – and think it fun.
+I don't know what you are, the two of you, or where you're from, but I know that you consort with stars - and magic - and think it fun.
 But your world is steeped in terror and blasphemy and death and I will not allow it!
 You will leave this shores and you will reflect, I hope, on how you managed to stray so far from all that is good.
-And how much longer you will survive this...
+And how much longer you may survive this...
 Terrible life.
 Now leave my world.
 And never return.

 Lumic: What is your name?

 Lumic: A redundant title.
 Doctors need not exist.
 Cybermen never sicken.

 Doctor: Yeah, but that's it!
 That's exactly the point!
 Oh, Lumic, you're a clever man...I'd call you a genius, except I'm in the room.
 But everything you've invented, you did to fight your sickness.
 And that's brilliant.
 That is so human.
 But once you get rid of sickness and mortality, then what's there to strive for?
 Eh?
 The Cybermen won't advance.
 You'll just stop!
 You'll stay like this forever.
 A metal Earth with metal men and metal thoughts.
 Lacking the one thing that makes this planet so alive.
 People.
 Ordinary, stupid, brilliant people.

 Doctor: So, when it comes right down to it, why did you come here?
 Why did you do that?
 Why?
 I'll tell you why.
 Because it was there.
 Brilliant.
 Excuse me, ah, Zach, wasn't it?